- Online learning

 PG Diploma students may choose to transfer to the MSc if they meet the following progression standards: average mark of 50% or higher and no course marks below 40%.

-Dr Turker Bayrak is an Architect and Construction Manager with industry background.
+Dr Turker Bayrak, CIOB, is an Architect and Construction Manager with industry background.
 He has research interests in Construction IT and has teaching experience in Site Management, Design, Health and Safety, Automation, Project Management and Construction Technology subjects.

 This industry-focused programme ensures graduates are quickly able to make a positive and effective contribution to their working environment, and as such are in great demand by construction industry employers.